loelschlaeger/locglob/README.md

 Optionally, you can tune the algorithm by specifying the named list `controls` and passing it to `search`, see the help file of `search` for details.

+There is one important element in `controls`, called `only_global`: Set `only_global = TRUE` if you are only interested in the global optimum of `f`.
+In this case, the algorithm will interrupt any local search prematurely that converges to a local optimum.
+This saves computation time.
+If `only_global = FALSE` (the default), the algorithm also looks for local optima.

 ## Example 1: The Shubert function

 ```r